Burns are damage to the skin caused by heat or chemicals. Injuries caused by hot liquids or steam are called scalds.

 - Dermis, the layer of tissue just underneath.

 - Subcutaneous fat, a deeper layer of fat and tissue.

 Broadly speaking, the seriousness of a burn is linked to its depth.
-There are four types of burn, linked to different depths of the skin.
+There are five types of burn, linked to different depths of the skin.

 Superficial epidermal burn

-These minor burns involve damage to the epidermis and do not cause blistering so may not feel any different in texture to the surrounding skin.
+These minor burns involve damage to the epidermis.
+They do not cause blistering so may not feel any different in texture to the surrounding skin.

 Superficial dermal burn

 These burns involve damage to the epidermis and also some damage to the dermis.
 They become pink and painful and small blisters may appear.
 They tend to heal within seven days.

 Both types of superficial burn are also known as “first degree burns”.

 Deep dermal / partial thickness burn